-I am also one of the Regional Reps for the UKLA (South region; based in Oxford).
+I am also one of the Regional Reps for The UKLA (South region; based in Oxford).
 The UKLA do invaluable research into children and young people's reading and writing in the UK and from their findings, create resources that can be used by teachers to enrich their lessons.
-I am looking forward to promoting the great work the UKLA are doing for Literacy and am interested to hear what reading and writing materials and support teachers in the South would find helpful.
-Watch this space!
+I enjoy promoting the great work the UKLA are doing for Literacy and am interested to hear what reading and writing materials and support teachers in the South would find helpful.

 The link will be posted on my Twitter account (@ImogenM16) and on my Instagram page (@thevaluesbookshelf).